-I really enjoy the feminine touch a tank like this adds to any outfit, I wear tanks a lot too in order to raise necklines (when you are busty any cleavage looks like you are trying to be a porn star and I am a mom thankyouverymuch!) and to lengthen hems (I don’t bare my midriff for ANYONE!)
+I really enjoy the feminine touch a tank like this adds to any outfit, I wear tanks a lot too in order to raise necklines (when you are busty any cleavage looks like you are trying to be like a porn star from somewhere like www.hdsexvideo.xxx and I am a mom thankyouverymuch!) and to lengthen hems (I don’t bare my midriff for ANYONE!)

 Anyway, I ordered some lace off of etsy, I’m not going to say who through because I didn’t have a great experience with them, so I don’t want to advertise for them, but I also don’t want to hurt their business either by telling people to stay away from them in case I was a fluke.
 I got 3 yards of 9″ lace from them (after more then a month!
 That is an insane amount of time considering they advertised a week) Anyway……..
 I then cut enough length off one end to fill the neckline with the hem (I just cut the rest of the lace away) and then I cut the remainder of the length in half.
 I cut one of the halves in half lengthwise, so I now had a 4.5 inch wide piece and a 9 inch wide piece, and a little neck piece.